ydb-platform/benchhelpers/README.md

 These scripts were used the article [YCSB performance series](https://blog.ydb.tech/ycsb-performance-series-ydb-cockroachdb-and-yugabytedb-f25c077a382b).

 ### Premise:
-Benchmarks has a problem with the fact that it does not create load efficiently enough.
+Many benchmarks have a problem with the fact that they don't create load efficiently enough.
-That is, in order to load machines with databases, one benchmark shooting machine is often not enough.
+That is, in order to load machines with databases, one machine with a benchmark shooting machine is often not enough.

 ### Decision:
 With the help of our scripts, you can greatly facilitate the launch on multiple machines and collection of benchmark results.